-46 In Sri Lanka, the Military Still Runs the Show.
-Foreign Policy (online, 4 August 2022). https://foreignpolicy.com/2022/08/04/sri-lanka-military-power-protests-history/?tpcc=onboarding trending activists, lawyers, and journalists.
+Human Rights Watch reported that since Ranil Wickremesinghe was sworn in as president, the police and military had sought to curtail protests through the intimidation, surveillance, and arbitrary arrests of demonstrators, civil society activists, lawyers, and journalists.
 'The Sri Lankan government is using emergency regulations to harass and arbitrarily detain activists seeking political reform and accountability for the country's economic crisis', said the report.
 Security forces injured more than 50 people in the July 22 early morning raid on the main janatha aragalaya (people's struggle) site in Colombo.
 Security forces assaulted and beat three journalists.
 Wickremesinghe berated foreign diplomats for criticizing the security forces' use of excessive force and took no action to hold those responsible to account.
-49
+50